List of Marvel Comics characters: L: Lady Lark

 Lady Lark (Linda Lewis), later named Skylark, is a character in the Marvel Comics series Squadron Supreme and hails from Earth-712.
 She first appeared in Avengers #85 (February 1971), and was created by Roy Thomas and John Buscema.
-She is based on Black Canary and later on Hawkgirl in DC Comics.
+She is based on the DC Comics characters Black Canary and Hawkgirl.

 Linda Lewis was a singer before an enemy of the Squadron Supreme, Doctor Decibel, surgically implanted synthetic vocal cords into her throat, giving her the ability to generate a "sonic cry" which could incapacitate opponents.
 A reluctant hero at best, Linda often wished to return to her singing career.